 The Ohya Underground tour is run by Chiikikachi Project, a limited liability partnership established by four local companies.
 It runs about 10 times a month, only after confirming safety using an observation system featuring seismometers.
 A half-day tour costs ¥7,560 per person and a one-day tour is priced at ¥12,960 per person, including lunch.
 For details, visit https://enishi-travel.jp/tour/ in Japanese Participants in a one-day tour can also enjoy a French-style lunch.

 cedars on the road to Nikko

-Mashiko (70 miles south of Tokyo, 25 miles east of Nikko, one hour by bus from Utsunomiya Station) is the home of the distinctive Mashiko-yaki folk pottery, which is admired for its simplicity and fresh beauty.
+Mashiko (110 kilometers north of Tokyo, 25 miles east of Nikko, one hour by bus from Utsunomiya Station) is the home of the distinctive Mashiko-yaki folk pottery, which is admired for its simplicity and fresh beauty.
 The late Shoji Hamada (1897-1978) introduced Mashiko ware throughout Japan, and today there are some 150 kilns produced pottery that emulates his style.
 Some of the kilns offer pottery lessons, where people can use the wheel to make a tea cup or tray.

 Mashiko and Kasama (another pottery town 12 miles from Mashiko) have a combined population of 55,000 people, and have prospered because they are near thick beds of pottery-making clay and pine forests that supply lumber to feed the pottery kilns.
 The wooded hills around the towns are freckled with traditional black- and blue-tile roof houses.